argyrosnicholas/cfd_samps_2526/README.md

               2x₄ - x₅                 = -2
                x₄ + 2x₅                = -1

-Άσκηση 1.2: Επαναληπτικές μέθοδοι επίλυσης γραμμικών συστημάτων
+Exercise 1.2: Iterative methods for solving linear systems
-Αρχείο: cfdex12.m
+File: cfdex12.m

-Υλοποίηση στην γλώσσα προγραμματισμού Matlab της επίλυσης του συστήματος της άσκησης Exercise set 7.3: 1(c) (σελίδα 459) με τις μεθόδους:
--Jacobi
--Gauss-Seidel
--Διαδοχικής χαλάρωσης (Successive Over-Relaxation - SOR) με ω = 1.1 Ως αρχική εκτίμηση της λύσης μπορεί να θεωρηθεί η x⁽⁰⁾ = 0.

-Άσκηση 1.3: Επίλυση συστημάτων μη γραμμικών εξισώσεων
+Implementation in the Matlab programming language of the solution for the system from Exercise set 7.3: 1(c) (page 459) using the following methods:
+> Jacobi
+> Gauss-Seidel
+> Successive Over-Relaxation (SOR) with ω = 1.1
+An initial guess of x⁽⁰⁾ = 0 can be used for the solution.

+Exercise 1.3: Solving systems of nonlinear equations
-Αρχείο: cfdex13.m
+File: cfdex13.m

-Υλοποίηση στην γλώσσα προγραμματισμού Matlab της επίλυσης του συστήματος της άσκησης Exercise set 10.2: 2(b) (σελίδα 644).
+Implementation in the Matlab programming language of the solution for the system from Exercise set 10.2: 2(b) (page 644).
-Ως αρχική εκτίμηση της λύσης μπορεί να θεωρηθεί η x⁽⁰⁾ = 0.
+An initial guess of x⁽⁰⁾ = 0 can be used for the solution.

-Παρατήρηση για τις ασκήσεις 1.2 και 1.3:
+Note for exercises 1.2 and 1.3:
-Ο κώδικας που θα αναπτυχθεί θα πρέπει να συγκλίνει σύμφωνα με το επιθυμητό επίπεδο ακρίβειας που θα επιλεγεί από τον φοιτητή για την επίλυση του συστήματος εξισώσεων και όχι να εκτελείται μόνο για συγκεκριμένο αριθμό επαναλήψεων που τυχόν μπορεί να αναφέρεται στην εκφώνηση των ασκήσεων.
+The developed code should converge according to a desired level of accuracy selected by the student for the solution of the system of equations, and should not be executed only for a specific number of iterations that might be mentioned in the exercise description.